 Please refer to your instruction manual under the maintenance and repairs heading.

 STIHL does not incorporate production dates into our serial numbers.

-Generally the minimum is 110 lbs of compression.
-However, this will vary by model and compression readings alone are not enough to determine the condition of the engine.
+Generally the minimum is 110 lbs. of compression.
+However, this will vary by model.
+Compression readings alone are not enough to determine the condition of the engine.
 Compression gauges are not always accurate and different engines will provide different results.

 The correct gap setting is 0.020".

 The most common reason is due to too many attempts trying to start the machine in the choke position.
 When starting a STIHL trimmer unit, make sure to follow the starting instructions in your instruction manual.
 The manual provides the proper instruction for starting procedures, but there are many conditions that may affect how the unit starts.
 A good rule of thumb to follow is to remember that when placing the switch control to the full choke setting, more liquid fuel and less air flow into the combustion chamber in order to create a higher chance for ignition.
 Pulling the rope more than two to three times in this setting may flood the engine.
 The operator should move the Master Control Lever™ or choke lever from the full choke setting after three to four pulls even if the engine does not fire.
 Moving the lever to the next setting, the half choke or part throttle position, will allow more air into the combustion chamber and help resolve the flooding condition.